-Using Hasura Cloud with an Azure Cosmos DB for PostgreSQL
+Connecting Hasura to an Azure Cosmos DB for PostgreSQL

-This guide explains how to connect a new Azure Cosmos DB for PostgreSQL to a Hasura Cloud project.
+This guide explains how to connect a new Azure Cosmos DB for PostgreSQL to a Hasura instance, either on Hasura Cloud or via one of our self-hosted solutions.
 If you're exploring Azure Cosmos DB for PostgreSQL, check out their docs before continuing below.

 Step 1: Sign up or log in to Hasura Cloud